Suyeong District

-Suyeong District is a gu in central Busan, South Korea.
+Suyeong District (Korean: 수영구; RR: Suyeong-gu) is a district (gu) in central Busan, South Korea.
 It has a population density of about 17768 PD/km2.

-Suyeong-gu was created in 1995 following its separation from Nam-gu.
+Suyeong District was created in 1995 following its separation from Nam District.
 It is border in the North-East by the Suyeonggang River.
 The name 'Suyeong' came from 'Gyeongsang JwaSuyeong', means navy command of Gyeongsang left area (stand at Seoul and see south, this area is left side).
-The line 2 of Busan Subway runs through Suyeong-gu with 5 stations, from Millak to Namcheon.
+The line 2 of Busan Subway runs through Suyeong District with 5 stations, from Millak to Namcheon.
 The southern terminal of line 3 is Suyeong station, making Suyeong an important location for subway transportation/transfers.

 Administrative divisions

-Suyeong-gu is divided into five legal dong, which altogether comprise ten administrative dong, as follows:
+Suyeong District is divided into five legal dong, which altogether comprise ten administrative dong, as follows: